[Week 39 of 52 Weeks to a Better Relationship With Your Child]

 When he is fully in charge of his own food or relationships, he will make some mistakes, but he will quickly recognize what is wrong.
 He will have good habits and simple wisdom to guide him.
 He will probably still have you for some support and insight.

-One day, you might even find he can offer you counsel in given situations, because he will be of an age where you two can be more peers than parent and child.
+One day, you might even find he can offer you counsel in given situations, because he will be of an age where you two can be more than parent and child.
+You can also be adult friends and continue to exert good social pressure on one another.